Filter

 Details

-The centre of the signal bandwidth with respect to the filter transfer function, specified as a positive real scalar, in Hz.
+The center of the frequency band of the signal relative to the transfer function of the filter is given as a positive real scalar, in Hz.

 Default value |